jhrcook/academic-kickstart/content/home/hero.md

 #   label = ""
 +++

-**I'm looking forward to tonight's UseR group meetup.
+**I'm looking forward to the next UseR group meetup.
 Hope to see you there!**

-when: 6 to 8 PM
+when: Tuesday, Sept.
+10 from 6 to 8 PM
 where: 343 Congress St, Boston, MA